GabrielGM93/Individual_Project1/README.md

 Despite feeling overwhelmed, you decide to face your fears and get to work.
 You know that the key to success lies in developing a well-planned process, so you start mapping out the relationship between the various processes that need to be developed." :muscle:

-Here are reflected the relationship of the processes that we are going to develop.
+Here are reflected the relationship of this processes:

 <p align="center">
 <img src="https://github.com/HX-PRomero/PI_ML_OPS/blob/main/src/DiagramaConceptualDelFlujoDeProcesos.png"  height=500>